mdw1982/MJournal/README.md

 GRAPHICAL USER INTERACE or GUI
 ------------------------------
 A special shout out to the wonderful author of PySimpleGUI.
 Before this project I'd never done anything graphical.
 Its all been command line stuff in PERL or PHP and Javascript.
-The author of PySimpleGUI has built a framework around Tkinter to such an awesome extent that Tkinter pretty much disappears.
+The author of PySimpleGUI has built a wonder API around Tkinter to such an awesome extent that Tkinter pretty much disappears.
 At least from my perspective.
 Check it out here! https://www.pysimplegui.org/en/latest/

 FEATURES